Academic and Social English - Module Overview

-We have handpicked four of our most relevant and exciting academic modules to give you an insight into these pertinent subject areas.
+We have chosen six of our most relevant and exciting academic modules to give you an insight into these pertinent subject areas.
 Representing the strengths of the University, these modules will provide a hands-on and interactive opportunity for you to immerse yourself in current, internationally relevant academic disciplines.
 Each module is delivered through a combination of lectures, field trips, group activities and case studies, providing a diverse learning experience.

 Teesside University is a Graduate Gateway partner of the Chartered Institute of Marketing (CIM) with the BA (Hons) Marketing course.
 The CIM is the world's largest organisation for professional marketers; with a global reputation as a centre of excellence and qualifications that are recognised worldwide.